-- Use integrated pest management principles to address insects or other vectors that may pose a hazard to human health. - Drain areas of standing water during wet seasons to reduce insect populations. - Use Bacillus thuringiensis (Bt) products according to label directions to manage waterborne insect larvae. - Obtain a permit if required for aquatic insecticide application. - Outline goals and priorities to guide the development of the Best Management Practices necessary to support the lake/biotic community management plan. - Identify the position of property in relation to its watershed. - Identify overall goals and validate concerns of the local watershed.
+- Use integrated pest management principles to address insects or other vectors that may pose a hazard to human health. - Drain areas of standing water during wet seasons to reduce insect populations. - Use Bacillus thuringiensis (Bt) products according to label directions to manage waterborne insect larvae. - Obtain a permit if required for aquatic insecticide application. - Outline goals and priorities to guide the development of the Best Management Practices necessary to support the lake/biotic community management plan. - Identify the position of property in relation to its watershed. - Identify overall goals and validate concerns of the local watershed. - ♦ Identify surface water and flow patterns. - Indicate stormwater flow as well as existing and potential holding capacity. - Indicate impervious surfaces, such as buildings, parking lots, or pathways. - ♦ Indicate major drainages and catch basins that connect to local surface water bodies. - Identify and understand the depth to water tables and soil types. - Locate and protect wellheads. - Accommodate natural lake processes in the construction of lakes and ponds; include herbaceous and woody vegetation and emergent and submergent shoreline plants to reduce operational costs. - Use integrated pest management strategies and native or naturalized vegetation wherever practical.

-- Identify surface water and flow patterns. - Indicate stormwater flow as well as existing and potential holding capacity. - Indicate impervious surfaces, such as buildings, parking lots, or pathways. - Indicate major drainages and catch basins that connect to local surface water bodies. - Identify and understand the depth of water tables and soil types. - Locate and protect domestic water supply wells (wellheads) with a 100ft minimum buffer.
-Use soil maps from NRCS to identify permeable soils where pesticides will be at risk of reaching the water table. - Accommodate natural lake processes in the construction of lakes and ponds; include herbaceous and woody vegetation and emergent and submergent shoreline plants to reduce operational costs. - Use integrated pest management strategies and native or naturalized vegetation wherever practical. - Acquire or file a notice of intent for an aquatic pesticide permit prior to implementing treatment options. - Apply pesticide products per label instructions to reduce the risk of impairing water quality and causing negative biological impacts. - Apply appropriate herbicides to minimize damage to nontarget littoral plantings. - Maintain a narrow band of open water at the pond edge to control the expansion of plants into more desirable littoral plantings. - Use appropriate aquatic herbicides to prevent turfgrass injury and to protect water quality and wildlife habitat. - Irrigation should not directly strike or run off to water bodies, and no-fertilization buffers should be maintained along water edges.

-- Golf course superintendents should monitor designated waters in their area for the persistence of toxic herbicides and algaecides in the environment. - Use passive decoys and other hazing devices to minimize issues with avian and semi-aquatic animals. - Secondary environmental effects on surface water and groundwater from the chemical control of vegetation should be monitored and recorded. - Apply fertilizer and reclaimed (reuse) irrigation/ fertigation appropriately to avoid surface water and groundwater contamination.
+- ♦ Acquire or file a notice of intent for an aquatic pesticide permit prior to implementing treatment options. - Apply pesticide products per label instructions to reduce the risk of impairing water quality and causing negative biological impacts. - Apply appropriate herbicides to minimize damage to nontarget littoral plantings. - Maintain a narrow band of open water at the pond edge to control the expansion of plants into more desirable littoral plantings. - Use appropriate aquatic herbicides to prevent turfgrass injury and to protect water quality and wildlife habitat. - Irrigation should not directly strike or run off to water bodies, and no-fertilization buffers should be maintained along water edges. - Golf course superintendents should monitor designated waters in their area for the persistence of toxic herbicides and algaecides in the environment - Use passive decoys and other hazing devices to minimize issues with avian and semi-aquatic animals. - Secondary environmental effects on surface water and groundwater from the chemical control of vegetation should be monitored and recorded. - Apply fertilizer and reclaimed (reuse) irrigation/ fertigation appropriately to avoid surface water and groundwater contamination.